 “And take the helmet of salvation, and the sword of the Spirit, which is the word of God; praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints—“

 Although Paul interceded for many of the churches during his time, we have the ability to pray directly to God.
 The scripture above tells us to pray at all times in the Spirit.
-Therefore, we should always have an open communication with the Lord.
+Therefore, we should always have open communication with the Lord.
 If He speaks to us, we definitely do not want to miss it.
-Don’t be afraid to go to God because the Word tell us to go boldly to the throne of grace.
+Don’t be afraid to go to God because the Word tells us to go boldly to the throne of grace.

 Thanks for checking in!
 If you’ve enjoyed this post, please share it on social media to support this blog.
 Also, check out these related posts:

 - What Does The Word ‘Righteous’ Mean In Hebrew And Greek?